Here we go.

 - Get some short stories published because NO ONE needs THIS many unsubmitted drafts.

 - Clean my desk.
 (In fairness, I did this a LOT in 2018, but my desk self-messes.)

 - Stop work by midnight every day.
 Really, working till 2am is a form of self harm.
 Better to get up at 5am if necessary.
 Reading other people’s books under the duvet is of course allowed.

 - Not buy — NOT BUY — any MORE new books until I’ve read the ones on my shelf.
 By “shelf” I include also the teetering pile of dust, wood pulp and ink that has spent the last 3 years fading on my window ledge.
 Even the daunting Hilary Mantel brick.
 And the mass of pixels on Kindle that I paid for and subsequently ignored.

 - Every day this year I will throw out a carrier-bag’s worth of stuff until my house feels clean and Zen, because few things make me feel more work-oriented than a clean, orderly environment.
 I’m the only person in the house who feels like this.

 That’ll do.
 (Donkey.)

 In other news, I did achieve a few of last year’s resolutions, including running to 15km, a children’s garden-of-sorts (technically not exactly dream reading garden – more a basic sitting-outside area, but this is 2018 so I’ll take it), some charity runs and a swim, and we made it to the top of some brilliant mountains, so I wasn’t completely useless.
-I wish I’d been able to properly celebrate these things at the time – God knows, I would have loved a party – but 2018 wasn’t a warm, fuzzy, friendly year.
+I wish I’d been able to properly celebrate these things at the time – I would have loved to mark the occasions – but 2018 wasn’t a warm, fuzzy, friendly year.

-It’s nearly midnight, so I’m taking Milkman (book, not bloke) to bed with a giant glass of rum.
+It’s nearly midnight, so I’m heading off with Milkman (book, not bloke) now.

 Limber up for 2019, everyone.